Q. What can I bring and not bring when entering a residential program?

 • Supportive Sober Environment

 Yes, all of our programs will work with your insurance provider for payment including public funding.
-During your first call, our Recovery Access Specialist will help check your current benefits with your insurance provider.
+Only Beauterre Recovery Institute does not accept public funding.
+During your first call, our Access Team will help check your current benefits with your insurance provider.
 We are considered In-Network with most insurance providers.

 Although each situation can be unique, you will want to begin by contacting our Centralized Access Team to begin the admission process.
-In order to begin, we would ask that the following information be faxed to one of our Recovery Access Specialist:
+In order to begin, we would ask that the following information be faxed to one of our Access Team members:

-Q. What type of programs does Meridian Behavioral Health offer?
+What types of programs does Meridian Behavioral Health offer?

 We specialize in MI/CD (Dual Diagnosis) programs that have a strong focus on the whole person.
 Along with handling substance abuse concerns we have a dedicated staff of Mental Health Professionals on site to assist with your journey towards recovery.